motya-proxy/motya/user-manual/src/intro.md

 # Introduction

-This is the user/operator facing manual for the River reverse proxy application.
+This is the user/operator facing manual for the Motya reverse proxy application.

-River is a reverse proxy application under development, utilizing the `pingora` reverse proxy engine from Cloudflare.
+Motya is a reverse proxy application under development, utilizing the `pingora` reverse proxy engine from Cloudflare.
 It is written in the Rust language.
 It is configurable, allowing for options including routing, filtering, and modification of proxied requests.

-River acts as a binary distribution of the `pingora` engine - providing a typical application interface for configuration and customization for operators.
+Motya acts as a binary distribution of the `pingora` engine - providing a typical application interface for configuration and customization for operators.

-The source code and issue tracker for River can be found [on GitHub]
+The source code and issue tracker for Motya can be found [on GitHub]

 [on GitHub]: https://github.com/memorysafety/river